 This snapshot presents strengths and weaknesses of national nutrition policy actions in Sweden.
 Compare Sweden with other European countries in our NOURISHING policy index.

-Sweden implements policy actions in eight out of the ten policy areas of the NOURISHING framework.
+Sweden implements policy actions in 8 out of the 10 policy areas of the NOURISHING framework.
 Nutrition label standards and regulations (N1) was the only policy area to receive a moderate assessment, which was the highest assessment for Sweden.

 This country snapshot presents detailed results of the NOURISHING policy index for Sweden.
 Full index results are outlined in the NOURISHING policy brief (pdf), which compares Sweden with other European countries and explains the methods for producing this snapshot and the index.

 The index assesses if national government policy actions exist across all areas of the NOURISHING framework and, if so, how well designed they are.
 We produced this assessment by benchmarking policies from Sweden, collected through a comprehensive scan.
 You can view all benchmarked policies in our NOURISHING database.

 The policy landscape in any country evolves over time.
 These findings reflect our knowledge as of May 2023.
 To provide feedback or suggest updates, please get in touch.